• Skip to main content

 Look for free entertainment.
 Try free days at museums and art centers.
 Explore nature with a day trip to the lake for fishing and swimming.
 Go on a hike.
 Find music or a play in the park.

 Making small things a big deal at home can increase the excitement factor.
-Instead of having just a movie night at home, take the whole week to earn movie bucks so kids can buy their own snacks.
+Instead of having just a movie night at home, take the whole week to earn movie bucks so kids can buy snacks.

 mom laying on the ground with two boys eating apples